Man wanted for attempted murder, robbery could be hiding on Vancouver Island - BC Local News

-The Port Alberni RCMP are seeking the public’s assistance in locating a male wanted on several outstanding warrants.
+The Port Alberni RCMP are seeking the public’s assistance in locating a man wanted on several outstanding warrants.

 Jonathan Patrick Michael Thompson, 31, is wanted on three unendorsed warrants for attempted murder, robbery and assault with a weapon.

-Thompson is described as an Indigenous male, five-foot-nine (175 cm) and 161 pounds (73 kgs), with black hair and brown eyes.
-He is believed to be actively evading police and may be in the Port Albion area.
+Thompson is described as an Indigenous male, 5’9″ and 161 pounds, with black hair and brown eyes.
+He is believed to be actively evading police and may be in the Port Alberni area.

-Police warn if you see Johnathan Thompson to not approach him, but call 911 immediately.
-Anyone having information on his whereabouts who wishes to remain anonymous may call Crime Stoppers at 1-800-222-TIPS (8477).
+Police warn if you see Jonathan Thompson to not approach him, but call 911 immediately.
+Anyone with information on his whereabouts who wish to remain anonymous can call Crime Stoppers.